rpucella/rpucella.github.io/courses/focs-fa20/homeworks/homework7.md

-The first argument to `simplify` and `simplify_verbose` is a list of abbreviations that can be used in the term you want to simplify.?Recall that when I presented the lambda calculus in class, I started defining terms as abbreviations, such as `true` and `false`, to help us when writing down more
+The first argument to `simplify` and `simplify_verbose` is a list of abbreviations that can be used in the term you want to simplify.
+Recall that when I presented the lambda calculus in class, I started defining terms as abbreviations, such as `true` and `false`, to help us when writing down more